korostelevm/scampage_blog/README.md

 While Adobe and Netfix have been most common as of late, we've seen almost identical backend code for various frontends targeting America First Credit Union, CapitalOne, DHL, Netflix and others.
 #### The code

-Implementation here is a more sophisticated full stack MVC site express with a nicely organized file structure.
+Implementation here is a more sophisticated full stack express site built using MVC pattern and a nicely organized file structure.

 <p align="center">
     <img src="./images/netflix_files.png" width="150px"></img>